vadvolo/milos-automation/lab/topologies/lab00_cisco_base/README.md

 <details>
 <summary>Mtu Generator</summary>

-At this generator we use information about interface's MTU from Netbox if MTU was configured.
-Otherwise we use default value of MTU - 1500.
+In this generator, we retrieve the MTU information for interfaces from Netbox if it has been configured.
+If no specific MTU setting is provided, we use the default MTU value of 1500.

 ```python
 MTU = 1500